The Word Problem for Finitary Automaton Groups: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Armin Weiß for many discussions around the presented topic.
-The presented results are part of the first author's Bachelor thesis, which was advised by the second author (while he was at FMI).
+The presented results are based on results from the first author's Bachelor thesis, which was advised by the second author (while he was at FMI).
+This work was mainly produced while the second author was affiliated with the Dipartimento di Matematica of the Politecnico di Milano and funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 492814705.
+The affiliation listed above is the current affiliation of the second author, partly funded by ERC grant 101097307.